 Eastern Cascades forests

-The Eastern Cascades Forests span the eastern slopes of the Cascade Mountains in Oregon and Washington, from the southern reaches of the Cascade Mountains Leeward Forests to northern California.
-Vegetation is highly variable throughout this ecoregion and are influenced primarily by edaphic processes and disturbance regimes.
-Several ecotones exist, particularly along the Cascade crest where western Cascade forest types overlap with eastern Cascade forests (e.g., the Wenatchee National Forest in Washington has conifer species present on both sides of the Cascades) and along the lower timberline where forest species mix with shrub and shrub-steppe communities.
+The Eastern Cascades forests span the eastern slopes of the Cascade Mountains in Oregon and Washington, from the southern reaches of the Cascade Mountains Leeward Forests to northern California.
+Vegetation is highly variable throughout this ecoregion, being influenced chiefly by edaphic processes and disturbance regimes.
+Several ecotones exist, particularly along the Cascade crest where western Cascade forest types overlap with eastern Cascade forests (e.g., the Wenatchee National Forest in Washington has conifer species present on both sides of the Cascades) and along the lower timberline, where forest species mix with shrub and shrub-steppe communities.

 The natural vegetation of the region is a complex mosaic of shrublands, grasslands, and coniferous forests.
-The dominant forest type along the eastern slopes of the Cascades is ponderosa pine (Pinus ponderosa).
+The dominant forest type along the eastern slopes of the Cascades is Ponderosa pine (Pinus ponderosa).
 Within forested landscapes, species composition (forest type) varies along environmental gradients defined by physical factors such as temperature and moisture.
 Topographic-moisture gradients (e.g., from sheltered valleys to exposed ridges) and soil conditions further determine the distribution of vegetation types.
 Fire resistance among different communities varies considerably.
-Seven forest zones and numerous plant associations have been recognized, including Juniperus occidentalis (driest type receiving 200-250 mm precipitation), P. ponderosa (dry, warm areas from 600-2,000 m elevation), Pseudotsuga menziesii (mesic areas), Abies grandis (predominates midslopes), P. contorta (wide ecological amplitude receiving 1,200-1,525 mm precipitation), Tsuga heterophylla (eastern extension of west Cascade forest), and Abies lasiocarpa (subalpine zone, coolest and wettest forest type).
+Seven forest zones and numerous plant associations have been recognized, including the Juniperus occidentalis zone (driest type receiving 200-250 mm precipitation), P. ponderosa (dry, warm areas from 600 to 2000 m elevation), Douglas fir (Pseudotsuga menziesii) in mesic areas, Abies grandis (predominates midslopes), P. contorta (wide ecological amplitude receiving 1200-1525 mm precipitation), Tsuga heterophylla (eastern extension of west Cascade forest), and Abies lasiocarpa (subalpine zone, coolest and wettest forest type).
 In addition, A. concolor and A. magnifica shastensis associations, which are widespread in California and southwestern Oregon, occur along the eastern slopes of the Southern Oregon Cascades, reflecting another ecotonal zone in this region.

 Prior to European settlement (pre-1850), a wide variety of disturbances characterized the region, ranging from frequent small-scale and localized events such as treefall gaps to rare, large-scale events such as stand-replacing fires and epizootic outbreaks.
 Such disturbances resulted in a dynamic equilibrium between patch creation and loss.
 This active disturbance regime has resulted in a larger proportion of younger seral stages than in areas west of the Cascade Mountains.
-However, the low-elevation (900-1,500 m) forests, which experienced frequent low-intensity fires, were predominantly (up to 90%) old growth ponderosa pine.
+However, the low-elevation (900-1500 m) forests, which experienced frequent low-intensity fires, were predominantly (up to 90 percent) old growth ponderosa pine.
 In general, forest ecosystems in this region are adapted to more frequent fire disturbances than mesic westside forests.
-Fire cycles range from periodic (5-15 years) surface fires in dry and warm ponderosa pine and Douglas-fir types, to infrequent (more than 100 yrs and up to 900+ yrs) stand-replacement crown fires (greater than 1,00 square kilometers [km2]) in mesic and cool western redcedar (Thuja plicata), western hemlock, and cedar/spruce forest types.
+Natural fire cycles range from periodic (five to fifteen years) surface fires in dry and warm ponderosa pine and Douglas-fir types, to infrequent (more than 100 years and up to 900 years) stand-replacement crown fires (greater than 100 square kilometers) in mesic and cool western redcedar (Thuja plicata), western hemlock, and cedar/spruce forest types.
 Such disturbances played a crucial role in maintaining inland forest structure, species composition, and ecosystem processes (e.g., species interactions, epizootics, plant species adaptations to fire, nutrient cycling, succession).
 A new anthropogenic regional landscape mosaic has now replaced this dynamic equilibrium that was once maintained by natural forces.
 Logging and fire suppression have shifted disturbance regimes and landscape dynamics to less frequent and more intense fires, and frequent and large-scale anthropogenic disturbances have disrupted natural processes and led to declines in various ecosystem types and species.

-The forests of eastern Oregon and Washington have experienced dramatic changes in the past 50 years.
+The forests of eastern Oregon and Washington have experienced dramatic changes in the past fifty years.
 Of particular concern is the loss of old-growth forest types such as low-elevation ponderosa pine, western larch (Larix occidentalis), and Douglas-fir.
-Only about one-fourth of the remaining late-seral/old growth (LS/OG) has been protected administratively or by statute (in some areas less than 3% of LS/OG remains) and from 75-90 percent of remaining patches in the region are too small (less than .4 km2) to conserve LS/OG dependent species or processes.
-Continued logging in these areas could further reduce LS/OG types to 7-13 percent of their original extent.
+Only about one-fourth of the remaining late-seral/old growth (LSOG) has been protected administratively or by statute (in some areas less than three percent of LSOG remains) and from 75-90 percent of remaining patches in the region are too small (less than .4 km2) to conserve LSOG dependent species or processes.
+Continued logging in these areas could further reduce LSOG types to seven to thirteen percent of their original extent.
 Other losses identified in this ecoregion include degradation of shrub-steppe caused by extensive livestock grazing and invasion of exotic species, degradation of riparian, wetlands, and aquatic ecosystems, and reductions in habitat quality caused by invasive species.
 While habitat loss has been extensive within the ecoregion, the ecoregion was given a vulnerable rating compared to other coniferous forests within its MHT that had higher losses.

 Remaining Blocks of Intact Habitat